dfaker/WebmGenerator/README.md

 ## Command Examples:

-Files or folders may be dragged and dropped directly onto the main.py (the windows binary requires the file to be in the same folder as the .exe for now) file or:
+Files or folders may be dragged and dropped directly onto the webmGenerator.py (Or the webmGenerator.exe id you're using a windows build) file or:

-`main.py Z:\SomeFolder\TVSeries\`
+`webmGenerator.py Z:\SomeFolder\TVSeries\`

 Scans for all media files in the folder Z:\SomeFolder\TVSeries\ and queues them to be played for clipping into webms

-`main.py Z:\SomeFolder\TVSeries\video.mp4`
+`webmGenerator.py Z:\SomeFolder\TVSeries\video.mp4`

 Queues video.mp4 to be played for clipping into webms

-`main.py "EastWorld" Z:\SomeFolder\TVSeries\`
+`webmGenerator.py "EastWorld" Z:\SomeFolder\TVSeries\`

 Scans for all media files containing the phrase "EastWorld" in the folder Z:\SomeFolder\TVSeries\ and queues them to be played for clipping into webms